-How to Install Magisk 19.3?
+How to Install Magisk v19.4 Beta?

-- When finished, press the ‘Reboot’ button.
+- Once finished, press the yellow-colored ‘Reboot’ button.

-When the phone boots, it shall be running the latest Magisk 19.3 with Magisk Manager 7.3.2 installed.
-You can go ahead and check the SafetyNet status and it should pass.
-Now that your phone is rooted, you can also install root-enabled apps, use mods like ViPER4Android/Dolby Atmos, hide root from apps like Pokemon Go, and install Magisk Modules to enable extra features on your phone.
+When your device boots, it shall be rooted with the latest version of Magisk.
+You can go ahead and check the SafetyNet status, and it should pass.
+Now that your phone is rooted, you can also install root-enabled apps, use mods like ViPER4Android, hide root from apps like Pokemon Go using MagiskHide, and install Magisk Modules to enable extra features on your phone.

 We highly value the efforts of topjohnwu for making it possible for enthusiasts like customization to a whole new level.
 If you have any questions, please leave them down in the comments.